 Webinar Stats for Businesses

-But for B2C (Business to Customer) companies, webinars barely even crack the top 10 content types used — despite the fact that webinars are proven to work for lead and sales generation.
+But for B2C (Business to Consumer) companies, webinars barely crack the top 10 content types used -- despite how proven they are.

 - According to our user data, 35% of visitors to a webinar landing page convert to registrants.